danya02/rudn-year4-mp-work/components/source/review.md

 and search strategy were defined before initiating the data collection process.
 The protocol was not registered in PROSPERO, as scoping reviews fall outside the platform's registration scope.
-Any deviations from the original protocol are be documented in the "Limitations" section of the final manuscript.

 ### Transparency Statement

-The study is conducted with full transparency, and this section provides an accurate and detailed account of all methodological steps.
+The study is conducted with full transparency, and this report provides an accurate and detailed account of all methodological steps.
 No significant aspects of the process are omitted, and any methodological decisions are documented.
 Any discrepancies between the original plan and the actual